 - Our health trainer service begins in London with long-term condition management health support given by a specially trained team.

 - Our chief executive Nick Partridge is awarded a knighthood for his work in tackling HIV and AIDS in the UK.

 - We publish Out in School, an anti-homophobia educational resource.

 - Our Young Leaders project wins this year’s Brook Award for Best UK Sexual Health Project of the Year.

 - Peterborough HIV Support Service merges with Terrence Higgins Trust.

-- Terrence Higgins Trust and NAT produce a guide explaining criminal prosecutions to people living with HIV in England and Wales.
+- Terrence Higgins Trust and National AIDS Trust produce a guide explaining criminal prosecutions to people living with HIV in England and Wales.